Financial-Times/origami-website/_components/contributing.md

 If there is a new feature, a bug fix or anything else missing from a component that you might need, you can:

 - open an issue on the components' repository
-- make the change the component yourself and make a PR
+- make the change the component yourself and open a PR

 ### Opening an issue